Svelto Methodology Framework

 Svelto tests the human layer of technical controls.
 It does not verify technical implementation:

-• Access Control: Proves employees identify violations; does not prove IAM/RBAC configuration.
+- Access Control: Shows whether policy-grounded scenarios elicited correct handling signals; does not prove IAM/RBAC configuration.

-• Authentication: Proves employees understand rules; does not prove MFA is technically enforced.
+- Authentication: Shows whether personnel recognized authentication-policy requirements in simulated situations; does not prove MFA is technically enforced.

-• Data Protection: Proves employees recognize handling requirements; does not prove encryption is deployed.
+- Data Protection: Shows whether personnel recognized handling requirements in policy-grounded situations; does not prove encryption is deployed.

 9. Published Companion Documents